Frequently Asked Questions

 - Our service is backed by Qualified Acoustic Professionals, with a combined experience level of nearly 30 years working in the Construction Industry with Architects and Contractors on some of the largest and most exciting projects in the country.

-- We are the only soundproofing company to offer before and after sound insulation testing.
-This means you will understand exactly what difference our work has made to a soundproofed wall or floor.
-We are currently offering our before and after standard testing service for FREE* when an order is placed with us.
+- We offer before and after sound insulation testing by specifically trained operatives.
+This means you will understand exactly what difference our work has made to a soundproofed wall or floor*.

 - As well as the soundproofing service, our team of Contractors can provide all kinds of related services, so we can provide you with a finished room, ready to use when we leave.

 We have successfully helped many pleased Customers with their soundproofing and other general building work, and are still building our portfolio.
 We are members of Checkatrade, so we have a reviews page there.
 Please feel free to have a look.

 If you are happy with our price quotation, just let us know and make a deposit of 50% of the overall value (including VAT), including all options.
 This will be taken as your order, and will cover the initial material costs on the project.
 We will be in touch to arrange a date to get started on improving your property, and to arrange the sound insulation test, should you want to take us up on this service.

 Of course we do, and our quotations make allowances for disposal.
 We will give you and your property the respect you deserve, and if you have selected the plastering and painting options, your property will be ready to enjoy again as soon as we have left.

 We prefer BACs payments, and our payment details are included on all invoices.
 We accept the following payment methods:

 Please do let us know if you require any level of discretion and we will do our best to maintain it during our visits.
 The majority of our vehicles are unmarked for this reason.